 Now select the SharePoint Online List and then New query -> Query with View Fields as shown in the fig below

-This will create two tabs one is Query and another one is View Fields.
-In the View Fields tab you can select the Columns which are you want to query using the calm query builder like below:
+This will create two tabs: one is Query, and another one is View Fields.
+In the View Fields tab, you can select the Columns which are you want to query using the calm query builder like the one below:

 Any time you can run the caml query and can see the results.
 It will also generate the CSOM Code and Server-side code for this which you see from the corresponding tabs.